Where Are Tiny Homes Legal? State-by-State Zoning Guide

 What this gives you: a safe sleeping zone that feels like a real room.

-Where tiny homes legal often hinges on definitions, so align your interior design with the foundation type your area recognizes.
+Where tiny homes are legal often hinges on definitions, so align your interior design with the foundation type your area recognizes.
 If the state treats tiny homes as ADUs, a permanent foundation and fixed stair can make the space read like a standard dwelling.
 If the jurisdiction treats tiny homes as RVs, a compact stair ladder and lightweight finishes may make more sense.
 The contrast is to avoid hybrid choices that confuse classification, like a heavy built-in stair inside a trailer chassis.
 A clear design direction makes permitting easier.

 Common mistake: designing for wheels and a foundation at the same time, which leads to compromised proportions.